 |Page Views:||1,300 total · 27/month|

 |Shared By:||Jay Harrison on Jul 4, 2017 · Updates|

-Climb up slabby steps with a crack system, trending left slightly.
+Climb up slabby steps with a crack system, trending left slightly to a bolt.
 At a bulge, break through (pin) the crux, reaching a steep slab with a serious runout move to pass.
-With that bit solved, the pro is good to the anchor.
+Clip the next bolt and run it out for 10’ to easy holds that initiate a large corner.
+Alternatively, after the Piton (can be backed up with a nut), move on good holds to a crack that angles up and right.
+A red #1 cam cam protect you this crack.
+Work through this sequence until passing the mid station rap anchor.
+Trend left to the corner. that bit solved, the pro is good to the anchor.

 For pitch two, work up bulging arete and up pleasant clean rock with an ever-expanding view to a good ledge with a two-bolt anchor.

 The bludge can be lead at 5.8ish directly through the finger sized crack.
 The actual route uses good but less obvious holds right of this obvious crack.